yeonuk44/yeonuk44.github.io/_posts/2023-09-19-find_the-nearest-1.markdown

 <!-- outline-start -->

-### Find the nearest 1, outputting the number fulfilling the condition through a given index (with.Java)
+### About Find the nearest 1, outputting the number fulfilling the condition through a given index (with.Java)

 We're going to be solving a coding test problem, doing a retrospective on the problem we solved, and learning about other ways to solve it.